 In self-defense by use of deadly force though, the help of a lawyer can be especially critical.
 Florida understands that people have a fundamental right to protect themselves and their family and guests from the violence of intruders or thugs, at home, in cars, or even on the street.
 However, in the heat of the moment, right after you have defended yourself or others, you may be overwhelmed with unfamiliar emotions and the after effects of elevated levels of adrenaline and fear.
 This can be a poor time to sit down with police and try to properly express exactly what happened and why you took the actions you did.
 This is where I can help.

 Finally, do not let thoughts of fees or anything of the sort get in the way of calling me.
 I will respond as soon as possible to your location.
-We will worry about fees later.
+We will worry about fees later on these.
 As always, they will be reasonable to the occasion.
 Self-defense is a tough thing to go through.
 You do not have to go through it alone.
 You need, YOUR lawyer.
 Call me or have a loved one do so for you as soon as possible.